Kaditcuy/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 * Wrote a function that copies a memory area

 ## 2. strchr
-* Wrote a function that locates a character in a string
+* Wrote a function that locates a character in a string.

+## 3. strspn
+* Wrote a function that gets the length of a prefix substring.